Daiyin0101/Tasks-Management-System-Teamwork/TheCodeCommandos/README.txt

 Click Run -> Run As -> Maven Build -> New launch configuration to create a new configuration.
 Name it TheCodeCommandos, and add the required goals: clean javafx:run
 Run the project Run -> Run As -> Maven Build -> TheCodeCommandos -> Run.
-Login using username "@yPeng10" and password"123".
+Login using username "@Jason" and password"123".

 Database: